Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 The fee was just under 100 dollars to return the car in Bariloche (we also visited El Bolson along the way).

-Since we didn’t have the time to loop back south to Esquel it was well worth it for me.
+Since we didn’t have the time to loop back south to Esquel it was well worth the cost for me.

 Pin It For Later